lucaszcai/project_prayer/README.md

-# project_prayer
+# adopt_a_street

-prayer app for global church hack
+Prayer app for the Adopt a Street campaign

 ## Getting Started